ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

 Report bugs
 ~~~~~~~~~~~

-If you encounter a bug in the code, open a new issue and select the template
+If you encounter a bug in the code, open a new issue by selecting the template
 for creating a bug report.
 In the bug report, take these actions:

 - Indicate the operating system, Python version, and library version that you are using.